 There are three possibilities for the production of diamagnetic (without net spin) HB-OTO:

 - Low-spin Fe2 + is bound to singlet oxygen.
 Both low-spin iron and singlet oxygen are diamagnetic.
 However, the singlet type of oxygen is the higher-energy type of the molecule.

 - Bonding of low-spin Fe3 +.
 O2- (superoxide anion) and two unpaired electrons pair in a ferromagnetic manner that has diagenetic properties.

 - Low spin Fe4 + is bonded to peroxide, O22-.
 Both are diamagnetic.

 According to X-ray photoelectron spectroscopy, the oxidation state of iron is about 3.2.

 According to the infrared frequencies of the O – O bonds, the length of the dam is compatible with the superoxide (bond order about 1.6, and superoxide 1.5).

-It should be kept in mind that determination of whole-number oxidation state is a formalism, since covalent bonds are not necessary for flawless bond sequences in full electron-transfer.
+It should be kept in mind that the determination of the whole-number oxidation state is a formalism since covalent bonds are not necessary for flawless bond sequences in full electron-transfer.
 In this way, all three models of paramagnetic HB-OTUs may be responsible to some extent for the actual electronic structure of HB-OTUs.
-But it seems more correct to have Fe (III) of iron model in Hb-OTu than Fe (II).
+But it seems more correct to have Fe (III) of the iron model in Hb-OTu than Fe (II).